 Usually, it’s enough to copy XPath from a single product page to scrape prices from the entire website or a category.
-But be aware, it works like that only if all product pages have the same template.
+Note that it works like that only if all product pages have the same template.

 3. Setting and Launching the Crawling

-You can perform the custom search in a few simple steps:
+You can perform the scraping in a few simple steps:

-- Name each search flow not to get lost in final search results.
-We have only one search flow responsible for price extracting.
+- Name each scraping parameter not to get lost in final search results.
+We have only one parameter responsible for price extracting.

 3.2.
 Rules Setting and Scraping Launch

-If you need information about all products on the current website or you can’t choose just one category (URLs do not have any feature or element in common), use custom search parameters from paragraph 3.1. and launch entire website crawling with default Netpeak Spider settings.
+If you need information about all products on the current website, use scraping parameters from the paragraph 3.1. and launch the entire website crawling with default Netpeak Spider settings.

 If URLs of the website look like site.com/category/product or site.com/category-product, you can use custom rules setting.

-‘Rules’ in ‘Crawling settings’ allow you to see only specific pages in crawling results.
+‘Rules’ allow you to see only specific pages in the crawling results.
 It means that you will see only pages that abide by your custom rules (in our case, all URLs must begin with shop.bdgastore.com/collections/air-jordan/).